 - Complete and submit an online Girl Scout Gold Award Proposal by visiting and registering for GSUSA’s Go Gold Online here.
 You must register on Go Gold Online in order to submit your Gold Award Proposal.
 GSSEF Council staff will be able to read and approve or provide proposal recommendations through this platform.
 Girls will also be able to be assigned their Gold Award Advisor, track their project progress, and complete the Gold Award Final Report online.

 - Finally, when the Project is completed, submit a Girl Scout Gold Award Final Report Form.

 Remember—all projects must have approval from GSSEF Council staff before girls begin work on the project.
 For questions, please contact Lammy Askar, director of program, at 954-513-3771 or email@example.com.

 Connect with others ‘going for the Gold’ on GSUSA’S Gold Award Facebook page.

 Seeking New Gold Award Advisors

 Our team of adult volunteer Gold Award Advisors support high school age girls as they work towards achieving the prestigious Gold Award.
 This is a Council-Level position, appointed by the Director of Program for 2-year terms.
 It is a rewarding role for adults who can act as part mentor, coach, problem-solver, advocate and cheerleader for girls.
-Click here to learn more, email Lammy Askar at firstname.lastname@example.org.
+If you would like to learn more, email Lammy Askar at firstname.lastname@example.org.